 PROGRESA, an organization based in Parramos (just outside of Antigua), provides university sponsorships for impoverished Maya youth, especially from rural areas.
 Very few of these students are able to obtain a higher education in their communities.
 Sponsorships pay for tuition, room and board.
 Access to higher education brings choice into the lives of young women and the opportunity to be social change agents in their country’s growth and economic development.

 CCI’s program partners in Vietnam grew their organizations organically: each founder saw a glaring need and started an educational program to address it.
-The Children’s Education Foundation (CEF) provides sponsorships and mentoring for girls from primary school through university; Hearing and Beyond is a school for deaf and hearing-impaired children in a region where they would otherwise receive no education.
+The Children’s Education Foundation (CEF) provides sponsorships and mentoring for girls from primary school through university; the Phu Ninh Children's Home fosters 22 children whose parents are unable to care for them due to poverty.
+CCI supports education costs so that the school-aged children there can attend school.

 CEF enables girls living in poverty to attend school, boosting their chances of a life with meaningful choices and expanded opportunities.
 Education in Vietnam is free but the price of school fees, uniforms and required “extra tuition” tutoring classes prevents many young girls from ever entering the schoolhouse.